 Many of us are still stuck inside - whether due to local restrictions, personal choice, or a lack of work-life balance.
-In any case, whatever state you live in, things certainly aren’t ‘back to normal’ yet, and options are limited when it comes to activities and outings.
+In any case, whatever state you live in, things certainly aren’t ‘back to normal’ yet, and options are relatively limited when it comes to activities and outings.

-A year on, with people working from home, the lines between work and play have blurred and many find themselves working into the evening and during weekends - and feeling they have less time to spend outdoors.
+A year on, with people working from home, the lines between work and play have blurred and many find themselves working into the evening and during weekends - feeling they have less time to spend outdoors.
 The mental health effects have been devastating.

 There’s never been a better time to reconnect with nature.
 That hike - that trail - that beach - that dusty track - is practically calling your name!

 Despite the ‘social options’ available to us through technology (FaceTime, Zoom, messaging, etc), you’ll hear that “we’ve never been so disconnected”.
 This has almost become a cliché because, in this case, it’s true.
 Many of us have retreated into our shells, into our work, and into the fear that has in part started to rule our lives.
 So much so that it can feel as though we’ve lost parts of ourselves.
 The sense of disconnection is not only a social one but, on another level, it has to do with how we relate to and place ourselves within the world.

 Nature gives us perspective.
 It is easy to forget that the sun shines and ants crawl, and that we’re each a part of a larger whole, when we’re cooped up inside, doom-scrolling, and occasionally watching funny videos of cats on the internet (that’s not a ‘break’ 🧐).

 Reconnecting with nature gives you the opportunity to unplug and take stock.
 And you don’t have to be by yourself!
 The good thing about time outside is that, for many states, you’re allowed to spend it with a buddy or group of friends (but check local restrictions).